geerlingguy/ansible-role-firewall/README.md

       - { src: "80", dest: "8080" }
     firewall_forwarded_udp_ports: []

+If you are using this role for Raspberry Pi, don't forget to whitelist `UDP 5353` otherwise mDNS can't work properly and you can't use `raspberrypi.local`.

 Forward `src` port to `dest` port, either TCP or UDP (respectively).

     firewall_additional_rules: []